visier/python-sdk/README.md

 ## Installation

-You can install the packages separately depending on the functionality you need.
+Install the packages individually based on the required functionality.
-The `visier-api-core` package will be installed automatically as it is a dependency for all other packages.
+The `visier-api-core` package is a dependency for all other packages and will be installed automatically.

 ```bash
 pip install visier-api-administration